larrcode/larrcode/README.md

 ---
 ## 🎯 My Learning Goals for 2025
-- 🛡️ Strengthen understanding of **IT infrastructure and network security**
+- Strengthen IT fundamentals and troubleshooting skills
-- 🔍 Learn how to **identify and mitigate common cybersecurity risks**
-- ⚡ Gain hands-on experience through **labs, CTF challenges, and projects**
+- Gain confidence working with common tools and technologies
-- 📊 Build beginner-friendly cybersecurity projects and share them here
+- Prepare for entry-level roles in IT and related technical fields
 ---

 ## 📫 Let's Connect